upidapi/anki/new_data/extract-data.md

 should stay the same since they are all interchangable

+and

+    ¡qué fuerte! / ¡qué chulo! | vad coolt!

+should also stay the same for the same reason

 7. **Categorization**: If there are clear categories, organize the words accordingly.